One place for the full loop

 Full SPDX 2.3 compliance — all required fields populated, SPDX identifiers assigned, relationship graph included.
 Passes SPDX spec validation.

-Every generated SBOM is checked against the seven NTIA minimum element requirements.
-Missing or incomplete fields are flagged in the completeness report.
+Generated SBOMs are checked against the NTIA minimum element fields.
+Missing or incomplete fields are flagged — review does not constitute NTIA certification or regulatory attestation.

 Browse by application category